ttu/ttu.github.io/_posts/2019-4-28-use-chocolatey-to-install-apps-windows-dev-machine.md

 Unfortunately Windows doesn't have an official package manager, so many Windows users install applications manually.
 That habit is rooted deep and for a long time I also used to install all my applications manually when using Windows.
 Even when I already knew of the existence of _Chocolatey_ and other package managers.

+**Update 2022:** Windows has also official package manager [Winget](https://github.com/microsoft/winget-cli).
+Chocolatey has still larger package repository, so it might still be better option in some cases.

 ## Chocolatey

 [Chocolatey](https://chocolatey.org/) is _a package managers for Windows_.
 Chocolatey works with all existing software installation technologies like _MSI_, _NSIS_, _InnoSetup_ etc. and also works with runtime binaries and zip archives.
 Pretty much any application can be installed with Chocolatey.